-Vienne , a department in the Nouvelle-Aquitaine region, is a destination of choice for urban exploration enthusiasts, also known as urbex .
-Rich in historical and industrial heritage, Vienne offers many abandoned sites that tell fascinating stories.
-This article presents the five must-see urbex sites in Vienne, each with its own charm and mystery.
+Vienne , a department in the Nouvelle-Aquitaine region, is a prime destination for urban exploration enthusiasts, also known as urbex .
+Rich in historical and industrial heritage, Vienne offers numerous abandoned sites that tell fascinating stories.
+This article presents five must-see urbex sites in Vienne, each with its own unique charm and mystery.

-The Château de la Mothe-Chandeniers , located near Trois-Moutiers, is undoubtedly one of the most emblematic urbex sites in Vienne.
-This 13th century castle, rebuilt in the 19th century in a romantic style, is now in ruins but retains an undeniable charm.
+The Château de la Mothe-Chandeniers , located near Trois-Moutiers, is undoubtedly one of the most iconic urban exploration sites in the Vienne region.
+This 13th-century castle, rebuilt in the 19th century in a romantic style, is now in ruins but retains an undeniable charm.

 Site Features

-- Infrastructure: Main castle, towers, moats and outbuildings.
+- Infrastructure: Main castle, towers, moat and outbuildings.

-- Access: Partially accessible, be careful of fragile structures.
+- Access: Partially accessible, take care of fragile structures.

-The old lime factory of Lussac-les-Châteaux is a testimony to the industrial history of the region.
+The former lime factory in Lussac-les-Châteaux is a testament to the region's industrial history.
 Abandoned for decades, this factory offers a fascinating playground for urban explorers.

 Site Features